inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

     end
 ```

-Ensure that the canary_deployments Security Group only allows access from one specific security group id on port 443:
+Ensure that the canary_deployments security group only allows access from one specific security group id on port 443:

 ```ruby
 describe aws_security_group(group_name: 'canary_deployments') do